 - Corded Phone – Corded phones ($12.95) still work, even when the power is out.
 If you pay for a landline, you will still have access to make phone calls, even if your cell phone is dead.
 If you don’t have a landline, find a neighbor who does, and offer for them to use your corded phone in exchange for a few minutes of use of their landline. 😉

 - Fridge/Freezer Thermometer – You will want to know the temperature of each fridge and freezer you own, so you can tell if your food is spoiled or not.
 For more info on this, see How CA Can Prepare for PG&E Power Outages in 2019 – Part 4.
-I like this thermometer ($9.97).
-It is a nice size, easy to read, and has a stand to stand it up on a shelf and a hook to hook it on a bar.
-If you are looking for the cheapest option, this one does the job ($2.59).
-But be sure to get one for each fridge and freezer that you own.
+I like this one because, although it isn’t as fancy as the digital ones, this kind doesn’t take batteries.
+I made the mistake of purchasing the fancier digital ones, only to be disappointed that when I went to see the temperature, the battery had run out!
+Be sure to get one for each fridge and freezer that you own.
+Don’t forget the ones in the garage!

 - Medicine (prescription and over the counter)